numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

       *function*, a :class:`ValueRef` instance.

-   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getNewFunctionPassManager` to get optimization passes populated `NewFunctionPassManager` object.
+   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getFunctionPassManager` to get optimization passes populated `NewFunctionPassManager` object.